arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 [This migration script](https://gist.github.com/nomisRev/e01ddc354c84b8b626c23d024706b916#file-migrate-main-kts) attempts to automatically migrate `arrow.core.computations.*` and `arrow.core.continuations.*` on a best effort to `arrow.core.raise.*`.
 It has been tested on several real-life projects with 100% success, being able to automatically migrate the entire codebase.

-The run this `kts` script you need `kotlinc` install on your machine.
+To run this `kts` script you need `kotlinc` installed on your machine.
 The official documentation on how to install [`kotlinc`](https://kotlinlang.org/docs/command-line.html).

 Some methods like `ensure` in the DSL became top-level, and `fold` if you're using `Effect` or `EagerEffect`.
 These new _top-level imports_ cannot be automatically migrated, and there are two ways of dealing with the necessary imports.

-There is two ways to use this script for migration:
+There are two ways to use this script for migration:
  - Recommended: automatic _imports_ handling, adds too many imports and uses IntelliJ's _optimise imports_
  - Manual imports, doesn't add import for `fold`, and `ensure` and requires manually importing them on a usage basis.